struphy-hub/struphy/doc/sections/quickstart.rst

 These options can be set in the parameter file.
 They usually refer to different types of solvers or solution methods.

-If you want to learn more about using Struphy, please check out the `Userguide <file:///home/spossann/git_repos/struphy/doc/_build/html/sections/userguide.html>`_ as well as the `Jupyter notebook tutorials <file:///home/spossann/git_repos/struphy/doc/_build/html/sections/tutorials.html>`_.
+If you want to learn more about using Struphy, please check out the :ref:`userguide` as well as the :ref:`tutorials`.